rust-lang/book/nostarch/chapter02.md

     Finished dev [unoptimized + debuginfo] target(s) in 2.53s
 ```

-The output from running `cargo build` after adding the rand crate as a
+The output from running `cargo build` after adding the `rand` crate as a
 dependency

 You may see different version numbers (but they will all be compatible with the
-code, thanks to SemVer!) , different lines (depending on the operating system),
+code, thanks to SemVer!) and different lines (depending on the operating
-and the lines may be in a different order.
+system), and the lines may be in a different order.

 When we include an external dependency, Cargo fetches the latest versions of
 everything that dependency needs from the *registry*, which is a copy of data